Aaron-Junker/aaron-junker.github.io/_posts/2021-09-05-Weekly Windows 2.md

 ## Windows 11 release date got announced

-Microsoft announced in a [blog post](https://blogs.windows.com/windowsexperience/2021/08/31/windows-11-available-on-october-5/) that Windows 11 will be available october 5th.
+Microsoft announced in a [blog post](https://blogs.windows.com/windowsexperience/2021/08/31/windows-11-available-on-october-5/) that Windows 11 will be available October 5th.
 It will be a staged release, so not everyone will receive the final build on this day.

 They also released a short video which shows how good gaming works on Windows 11:

 <iframe width="1227" height="690" src="https://www.youtube.com/embed/fKjd_pmQpQM" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Windows 11 Preview Build 22000.176
-A new build for the beta channel was released with one improvement: You can now hde and show fixed taskbar icons (like search or widgets) Just right click on the taskbar then click on "Taskbar settings".
+A new build for the beta channel was released with one improvement: You can now hide and show fixed taskbar icons (like search or widgets) Just right click on the taskbar then click on "Taskbar settings".

 ![Showcase of that feature](https://46c4ts1tskv22sdav81j9c69-wpengine.netdna-ssl.com/wp-content/uploads/prod/sites/44/2021/09/taskbat-gif-4.gif)
 <small>Source: Microsoft</small>